cgel/cgel.github.io/_posts/2016-10-3-Solve_inteligence.md

 There would be two main versions of this method, the one where state $$ \hat{s} $$ depends on the episode, and the one where it depends an all previous episodes.
 Since the second method would have a much bigger state space it might be more challenging to train, but it would also be more powerful, and it clearly is also more resemblant to human intelligence.

 Note that the agent could not learn good exploration policies without having previously explored.
 Therefore, in the beginning the agent would still depend on a simple exploration technique like $$ \epsilon$$-greedy.
 Another important thing to note is that since the policies now would depend on the rewards received, the behavior under no rewards would be unpredictable.
-This might seem highly constraining for real world applications but i will later propose a method to remove this constraint.
+This might seem highly constraining for real world applications but I will later propose a method to remove this constraint.

 ## 2 Imagination